victor-dp/robosat_geoc/README.md

 - Support either RGB or multibands imagery (as multispectral or hyperspectral)
 - Allows Data Fusion (from imagery or rasterized vectors)
 - Web-UI tools to easily display, hilight or select results
-- High performances, and multi GPUs support
+- High performances, PyTorch based, and native multi GPUs support